患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 General Information About Childhood Non-Hodgkin Lymphoma

-Childhood non-Hodgkin lymphoma is a disease in which malignant (cancer) cells form in the lymph system, which is a part of the body's immune system.
+Childhood non-Hodgkin lymphoma is a cancer that forms in the lymph system, which is a part of the body's immune system.

 The immune system helps protect the body from infection and disease.